kbilsted/CodeQualityAndReadability/Articles/Design/ApplicationArchitecturesWithPersistentStorage.md

 <Categories Tags="Architecture, Design, Database, Monolith, Micro_service">
 </Categories>

-*Through time as hardware got faster and cheaper, the role of databases in application architecture vastly changed - From many applications sharing the same database, to having a single application using many databases.
+*Through time as hardware got faster and cheaper, the role of databases in application architecture vastly changed - from many applications sharing the same database, to having a single application using many databases.
 Let's have a look at the various architectures.*

 Please show your support by sharing and voting: